Another look at quasilinear Schr\"odinger equations with prescribed mass via dual method: Abstract

-\begin{itemize} \item[{\bf(P3)}] Existence of normalized solutions under critical growth conditions, treated via dual methods. \end{itemize} Additionally, we analyze the asymptotic behavior of the ground state energy obtained in {\bf(P2)}.
+\begin{itemize} \item[{\bf(P3)}] Existence of normalized solutions under critical growth conditions, treated via dual method. \end{itemize} Additionally, we analyze the asymptotic behavior of the ground state energy obtained in {\bf(P2)}.
 Our results extend and refine those of Colin-Jeanjean-Squassina [Nonlinearity 20: 1353-1385, 2010], of Jeanjean-Luo-Wang [J. Differ.
 Equ.
 259: 3894-3928, 2015], of Li-Zou [Pacific J. Math.
 322: 99-138, 2023], of Zhang-Li-Wang [Topol.
 Math.
 Nonl.
 Anal.
 61: 465-489, 2023] and so on.

 We believe that the methodology developed here can be adapted to study related problems concerning the existence of normalized solutions for quasilinear Schr\"{o}dinger equations via the dual method.